Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

 Pneumonia, which means inflammation of the lungs, is a common illness that can affect anyone.
-It is a much more serious condition in the elderly, in chronically ill individuals and in those with impaired immunity from cancer or certain medications.
+It is a much more serious condition in the elderly, in chronically ill individuals, and in those with impaired immunity from cancer or certain medications.
 Most pneumonia is caused by infection, which is usually caused by bacteria or viruses.
-Rarer forms of pneumonia include tuberculosis, fungi or even certain chemicals or medications.
-Pneumonias can be mild, as in ‘walking pneumonia’, or life threatening requiring intensive care unit treatment.
+Rarer forms of pneumonia include tuberculosis, fungi, or even certain chemicals or medications.
+Pneumonias can be mild, as in ‘walking pneumonia,’ or life threatening, requiring intensive care unit treatment.
 Fortunately, most cases are mild and full recovery is expected.
 Pneumonia that develops in a patient already hospitalized for another condition is generally more serious than pneumonia contracted as an out-patient.

 How is pneumonia transmitted?

 Pneumonia is a contagious illness.
 It is transmitted when a healthy individual inhales germs from an ill person.
-For example, if a person with pneumonia is coughing, then a nearby individual could inhale microscopic germs that were expelled into the air.
+For example, if a person with pneumonia is coughing, a nearby individual could inhale microscopic germs that are expelled into the air.
 Even if this occurs, the healthy person may not become ill as his immune system may successfully fight off the germ.
 Everyone is constantly bombarded with germs, but our immune system keeps us well most of the time.
 Germs that can cause pneumonia and other infectious illnesses are called pathogens.

 What are the symptoms?